RektifyAI/attack-playbook/taxonomy/defi-taxonomy.md

         - e.g. A [rebase bug](https://cryptopotato.com/yam-developers-reveal-bug-in-rebase-contract/) was found in YAM Finance's protocol by developers in 2020.
 An excess of YAM tokens were generated after a 10% sell slippage on YAM Finance's parent protocol, Uniswap.

     -   *DoS Attacks*
-        - Rebase - The circulating supply of a token is automatically adjusted on a routine basis based on the price fluctuation of the token.
+        - DoS Attack - The circulating supply of a token is automatically adjusted on a routine basis based on the price fluctuation of the token.
 The supply is not fixed and will return to it's pegged price dependent on the base level set by the protocol, else the circulating supply will be adjusted instead.

         - Furthermore, a *rebase error* occurs when the protocol fails to adjust the token supply to the desired level after depegging from its base price.
 Rebase tokens are commonly known as ["elastic supply tokens"](https://academy.binance.com/en/articles/elastic-supply-tokens-explained) \[5\].
         - e.g. A [rebase bug](https://cryptopotato.com/yam-developers-reveal-bug-in-rebase-contract/) was found in YAM Finance's protocol by developers in 2020.
 An excess of YAM tokens were generated after a 10% sell slippage on YAM Finance's parent protocol, Uniswap.